 From a technological standpoint there is little difference between a parachain and a parathread.
 In fact, the parachain can become a parathread and vice versa.
 The real difference between the two is economic.

-Parallelizable chains, called parachains in Kusama, are a simplified blockchain that relies on the security provided by a relay chain instead of providing its own security.
-The relay chain validators provide validation for transactions and blocks after receiving the created blocks from parachain collators.
+Parallelizable chains, called parachains in Kusama, are a simplified blockchain that relies on the Layer-0 security provided by a Relay Chain instead of providing its own security.
+The Relay Chain validators provide validation for transactions and blocks after receiving the created blocks from parachain collators.

 The collators are responsible for retaining all the parachain information and creating new blocks.
-Each parachain requires its own slot and it is projected that a relay chain will be able to have between 50 and 200 parachains.
+Each parachain requires its own slot and it is projected that a Relay Chain will be able to have between 50 and 100 parachains.
 Each parachain will be acquired through an auction process.

 KSM Price History